AlanPieczonka/EmberRecipeBox/README.md

 ## Ember Recipe Box
-### My first Ember JS app.
+### My first Ember.js app.
 One of the FreeCodeCamp's projects.
 **User:**

 * can create recipes that have names, ingredients and image